-New developments in the Lower Hill must include 'right of return' preferences for individuals, families, organizations, and businesses displaced by urban renewal to the greatest extent possible.
-We would be happy to explore a right of return preference New development in the Lower Hill must include space for Hill District
+□ New developments in the Lower Hill must include 'right of return' preferences for individuals, families, organizations, and businesses displaced by urban renewal to the greatest extent possible.

 □ New development in the Lower Hill must include space for Hill District businesses and affordable housing to the greatest extent possible.